Blerru/fatsecret-api/README.md

 // ... to see more methods view the official api docs
 ```

-> 📌 OAUTH1 is currently not currently supported.
-Premier methods have not been tested so bugs may exist.
+> 📌 OAUTH1 is currently not supported.